-Furthermore, apart from the Khan Krum mining field, Dundee Precious Metals holds permits for metal search and exploration in another 6 (six) mining fields like Khan Krum, according to the register of these permits of the competent Ministry of Energy.
+Furthermore, apart from the Khan Krum mining field, Dundee Precious Metals holds permits for metal search and exploration in another six mining fields like Khan Krum, according to the Ministry of Energy's register of these permits.
 These large exploration fields are registered under the following names: Chiirite, Divna, Dalbokata reka, Elhovo, Lada and Yarilo.
-DPM subsidiary - Balkan Mineral Mining holds another exploration permit for another big mining field named Iran tepe...
+Dundee Precious Metals' subsidiary -Balkan Mineral Mining holds an exploration permit for another big mining field named Iran Tepe.

-Lada and Yarilo mining fields received already green light from the Ministry of Environment without an Appropriate Assessment procedure required for the exploration phase and the search for gold can start any time now.
+The request to begin exploration on the Lada and Yarilo mining fields has already received the green light from the Ministry of Environment without an AA procedure for the exploration phase.
+The search for gold could start any time now.